DenishaDobariya/admin-authantication/README.md

 .env

+# LogIn/SignUp Admin Panel

-# Project Description (LogIn/SignUp Admin Panel)
+# Description :
 This admin panel provides a user-friendly interface for users to register, log in, and manage their profiles.
 It features secure user registration with encrypted passwords and session management using cookies.
 Users can access a personalized dashboard and view their profile details.
 The backend is powered by Node.js, Express, and MongoDB, with EJS templating for the front end.

-🛠️ Technologies Used
+# 🛠️ Technologies Used :

 Node.js: Backend server

 Express.js: Web framework